UWB-ACM/Hackathon-Docs/getting-started/forward.md

 ## Boundless Opportunity

 While you may think of traditional websites as unchanging things, they don't have to be. `Static websites` are websites that are built using traditional `HTML`, `CSS` and browser-based `Javascript`, and may not change, displaying static content.
 Many beautiful and modern informational websites are considered to be static.
-This docs website is static website.

 `Dynamic websites` are built with a scripting language, like `Python`, `Ruby`, `PHP`, `ASP`, `Node`, etc. Content can be dynamically updated serverside.
 You can leverage this to create unique services and web applications that run in the browser.
-Examples are sites like Facebook, Twitter, Medium, Amazon, etc.
+Examples are sites like Facebook, Twitter, Medium, Amazon, etc. Due to the changing nature of this docs website, [docs.uwbhacks.com](https://docs.uwbhacks.com) can be considered a dynamic website.
+However, [uwbhacks.com](https://uwbhacks.com) can be considered a static website as the content is unchanging.

 Creative applications for dynamic websites can include games built in WebGL, for example - hosting a website like coolmathgames.com 😩.